 Most of the home users either use Linux Mint or Ubuntu, but there is something better that is MX Linux.
 It is not only fast and a mid-weight Linux OS, but also ensures to make users less interact with the command line.
-That is why most of the things we can perform on the MX Linux using the graphical user interface.
+That is why most of the things we can perform on MX Linux use the graphical user interface.

 For example, you want to install Googe Chrome on Ubuntu or other popular Linux, we have to add first its GPG key, then repo, update command and after that, we would be able to install it.
 However, that is not with MX Linux.
-Being a Debian Linux, apart from the official Debian repository it also provides a supplement one that is managed by the MX Linux community.
-Therefore, with the help of the “MX Linux Package installer,” we can install or uninstall Chrome browser with just one click.
+Being a Debian Linux, apart from the official Debian repository it also provides a supplement that is managed by the MX Linux community.
+Therefore, with the help of the “MX Linux Package installer,” we can install or uninstall the Chrome browser with just one click.

 Not only Chrome but also Chromium, Vivaldi, Brave; different desktop environments; web server, and more… can be set up with just one click.

-Flatpack repo is also supported by default on the Package installer.
+Flatpak repo is also supported by default on the Package installer.
 The next thing is its speed.
 MX Linux is quite snappy, the user can use it easily on their old and modern computer without any sluggishness or glitches.

 Are you using Nvidia GPU?
 Then no need to go through the command line, use the inbuilt Nvidia GPU driver installer option of MX Linux and you are good to go.